-Steep steps lead to the World Peace Pagoda.
+Steep steps lead to the World Peace Pagoda, which is also known as the Shanti Stupa.
 It was built to symbolize peace and prosperity and dedicated to the innocent lives lost during the world war.
-It is a stupa on top of a hill that offers panoramic views of Pokhara.
-Once there, there are several shops and cafes for much needed rest after a possibly difficult climb.

 You will find all the information you will ever want about the Himalayas at the International Mountain Museum.
 For an entrance fee of 300 NPR or 3 USD, you see numerous displays of the history and culture of the Himalayas, including the original gear used during the first expedition to the mountains surrounding Nepal.
 There is also a scale model of Mt.
 Manaslu where you can try a bit of rock climbing.
 The Gurkha Memorial Museum is dedicated to the Gurkha regiment.
 The museum covers Gurkha history from the 19th-century Indian Uprising, through two World Wars to current-day Afghanistan.
 The souvenir shop also sells original military-issue Khukuri, a special Gurkha combat knife.
 The Pokhara Regional Musuem covers everything about Pokhara, from cultural identities to familial traditions.
 The museum was built to protect and preserve the slowly disappearing cultural traditions and ethnicities of Nepal.